Questions and Answers

 A: Medical and non-medical specialists in healthcare facilities are required to create an electronic health record in the National Health Information System (NHIS), regardless of the health insurance status of citizens and the source of funding for the respective activity.
 This is stated in Article 28g, paragraphs 3a and 3b of the Health Act.
 You can remind the medical specialists who forgot to record the data about the services provided to you.

 A: GP information is not entered/changed by the patient, but only by a medical specialist.
 The information in the electronic health record is updated automatically after the doctor submits the information.
+The information about the general practitioner is provided by National Health Insurance Fund (NHIF).
+You can check your GP here.

 A: Given the sensitivity of the data contained in the electronic health record, the electronic identification used to access it must be sufficiently secure according to the Horizontal e-Authentication System, as part of the Unified Model for Requesting, Paying, and Providing Electronic Services (EAS), developed and maintained by the State Agency for Electronic Government.
 According to the system, username and password, PIC from the NRA, PIC from the NSSI, and NHIF ID provide a 'low' level of assurance according to the requirements of Regulation No. 910/2014, namely a limited degree of reliability of the claimed or asserted identity of a person.